vanderlee/PHPSwaggerGen/README.md

 ## BodyParameter
 Represents a body parameter.

-For commands, see the Schema context.
+For a list of commands, read the chapter on  **Parameter definitions**.
+The available command depend on the particular type.

 ## Contact
 Contains the contact information for the API.